 Nymphomaniac: Teased with but in the end averted.
-Joe goes as far as finding an interpreter so she could have sex with an African immigrant who doesn't speak a word of English.
+Joe goes so far as finding an interpreter so she can have sex with an African immigrant who doesn't speak a word of English.
 However, she doesn't do this because of the man's supposed penis size but because she finds the thought of not being able to communicate with her sex partner enticing.

 A man goes in to get a penis transplant.
 The doctor opens up a drawer of four-inch penises, and the man asks if there is anything bigger.
 The doctor opens up a drawer of six-inch penises, and again the man asks if there is anything bigger.
 The doctor opens up a drawer of eight-inch penises, and the man shyly asks if there is anything bigger.
 The doctor responds "Not in white, sir."

 Deconstructed in the novel The 13th Warrior, in which every culture apparently has this myth about one ethnic group or another.
 The Nordic women encountered by the Arabic narrator assume he'll be massively endowed; being well-traveled, he remarks that he's heard identical rumors in most countries, usually about a population that lives far away from whoever is spreading the rumor.

 Becomes a minor plot point in Sirens where Ash is coming onto the black cop Ryan.
 Ryan is quite upset about this stereotype.
 He says that yeah, while some black guys play up this angle it's still insulting, and turns Ash down.

 Of all places, The Golden Girls addresses this in an episode where Dorothy's youngest son gets engaged to an older black woman.
 Dorothy and co. meet up with her future in-laws and Sophia meekly asks "Is it...true what they say about black men in bed?"
 Before Dorothy can admonish her for it...